zhakypadil/tauria_task/README.md

 *******************************************************************************************************************************************************************************

 Delete User - DONE From Postman choose DELETE method.
-Request URL: localhost:1337/users/remove In the Header: type "Authorization" into key column type "Bearer " + save token from Sign In function
+Request URL: localhost:1337/users/remove <br/> In the Header: type "Authorization" into key column type "Bearer " + saved token from Sign In function <br/>
 Being Signed In is required!